7 Character Design Tips!

 — Paulo Coehlo

-4. Find your audience and the gamer archetype you want to sell to.
+Tip 4.
+Find your audience and the gamer archetype you want to sell to

-Do we always have to pander and sell to the archetype of the young teenager who plays an MMORPG and wants to see an oversexualized elf, wearing impractical armor because you know, they are in puberty?
+Do we always have to pander and sell to the archetype of the young teenager who plays an MMORPG and wants to see an oversexualized elf character design, wearing impractical armor because you know, they are in puberty?
 If we work for a studio's mission that aligns with this, then yes.

 If you're doing your personal work and building your portfolio as a student, I'd encourage you to explore adjacencies and find other solutions to sell other than to sell to the lowest common denominator, what's commercially safe, many may disagree with me and that's fine, it's a safe bet to tailor your work to be the most commercial safe avenue, however, I'd argue we don't need just anyone and everyone to be our clients, we only need our niche.